 EDF has currently two main training centres for medical personnel.
 One in National Defence College is providing courses for medical leaders and clinicians, including reservists and medical students in Universities.
 The other training centre is more focused on training of conscripts to paramedics and refreshing medical knowledge of the deploying units.

-Main focus is supporting of EDF ongoing deployments in Mali, CAR, Iraq and Kosovo where EDF medical service provides Role 1 and ground MEDEVAC support to its own units.
-EDF medical service has an excellent cooperation with its EU and NATO coalition partners.
+The main focus is supporting of EDF ongoing deployments in Mali, CAR, Iraq and Kosovo where EDF medical service provides Role 1 and ground MEDEVAC support to its own units.
+EDF medical service has excellent cooperation with its EU and NATO coalition partners.

-Higher level care, including rehabilitation services are provided on civilian bases.
+Higher-level care, including rehabilitation services, are provided on civilian bases.
 Universal health insurance grants easy access to all healthcare providers.
-In addition to its clinical counterparts, EDF medical service has a very close cooperation with Ministry of Social Affairs, National Institute for Health Development, Tartu University and Medical Colleges.
+In addition to its clinical counterparts, EDF medical service has very close cooperation with the Ministry of Social Affairs, National Institute for Health Development, Tartu University and Medical Colleges.
 EDF is responsible for military medical training of physician and nurses during their pre-diploma curriculum in Universities.